David Hockney: Exhibitions

-David Hockney has been featured in over 400 solo exhibitions and over 500 group exhibitions.
+Hockney was featured in over 400 solo exhibitions and over 500 group exhibitions.
 He had his first one-man show at Kasmin Limited when he was 26 in 1963, and by 1970 the Whitechapel Gallery in London had organised the first of several major retrospectives, which subsequently travelled to three European institutions.
 LACMA also hosted a retrospective exhibition in 1988 which travelled to The Met, New York, and Tate, London.
 In 2004, he was included in the cross-generational Whitney Biennial, where his portraits appeared in a gallery with those of a younger artist he had inspired, Elizabeth Peyton.

-In October 2006, the National Portrait Gallery in London organised one of the largest ever displays of Hockney's portraiture work, including 150 paintings, drawings, prints, sketchbooks, and photocollages from over five decades.
+In October 2006 the National Portrait Gallery in London organised one of the largest ever displays of Hockney's portraiture work, including 150 paintings, drawings, prints, sketchbooks, and photocollages from over five decades.
 The collection ranged from his earliest self-portraits to work he completed in 2005.
 Hockney assisted in displaying the works and the exhibition, which ran until January 2007, was one of the gallery's most successful.
 In 2009, "David Hockney: Just Nature" attracted some 100,000 visitors at the Kunsthalle Würth in Schwäbisch Hall, Germany.